harningt/atomun-core/README.md

 > Do not rely on this to exist in the future as it is not "API-frozen".
 > It may change functionality or be removed in any future release.

-Public APIs inside the us.eharning.atomun.core.internal namespace are not considered 'public' per the versioning rules.
+APIs inside any 'internal' namespace or marked with @Internal are not considered for direct public use, nor are considered for versioning.

 ## License